Norsey Road, Billericay

 GROUND FLOOR CLOAKROOM

 Tucked away on one side of the hallway adjoining the garage, this downstairs WC features a Villeroy & Boch suite consisting of a pushbutton WC and a wash basin with a cupboard underneath.
-Floor tiles from the hallway flow seamlessly into the space, contrasting nicely with the wall tiling.

 STUDY 2.94m x 2.29m (9'8 x 7'6)

-KITCHEN AND ADJOINING DINING AREA 5.17m x 3.65m (17' x 12') plus 3.84m x 3.04m (12'7 x 10')
+REAR OPEN PLAN KITCHEN/BREAKFAST ROOM 5.17m x 3.65m (17' x 12') - LEADING ON INTO THE SUN LOUNGE/DINING AREA 3.84m x 3.04m (12'7 x 10')

 UTILITY ROOM 2.22m x 1.59m (7'3 x 5'2)

-FIRST FLOOR LANDING
+Stairs from Hall to: FIRST FLOOR LANDING

-MAIN BEDROOM 4.17m x 3.5m (13'8 x 11'6)
+MASTER BEDROOM 4.17m x 3.5m (13'8 x 11'6)

 DRESSING ROOM 1.75m x 1.25m (5'9 x 4'1)